 Great Plains Laboratory and Real Time Laboratory are the labs most commonly used by physicians treating mold toxicity.
-The two labs use different testing methodologies and test for different mycotoxins, so it is hard to compare results from each lab.
+The two labs use different testing methodologies and test for different mycotoxins, so it is hard to compare results between the labs.

 Preparation for urine mycotoxin testing

 - Oral liposomal glutathione 500 mg twice per day for five days, then collect the urine the 6th morning

 - Intravenous glutathione 2000 mg once, then collect urine the following morning

 - Sauna for 20 minutes, then collect the first-morning urine the following morning

 *Caution – symptoms can flare from these provoking therapies since they mobilize mycotoxins.
 If this happens, stop the treatment and collect the next urine for the test.